erhaym/decrypt-chromium-passwords/README.md

 > **TL;DR**
 > This article explains how Chromium-based browsers store saved passwords on Linux,
 > why this mechanism is insecure under local attacker assumptions,
-> and demonstrates how stored credentials can be decrypted using publicly available information.
+> and demonstrates how stored credentials can be decrypted.

 Ever got told to never click "Save" when your browser asks you to save the password you just entered?
-I often hear that, and since I don't like getting told what not to do without precise explanations, I decided that I had to figure out exactly why that was considered a bad practice.
+I often hear that, and since I don't like getting told what not to do without precise explanations, I decided that I had to figure out exactly why this was deemed to be a bad practice.

 This was an opportunity for me to explore the domain of cryptography and all of the fundamental theory and practice that I had acquired during my freshman year.